What The People Who Read Your College Application Really Think

 Taking time to think about the kind of college experience you want can help you narrow down your list to schools that suit your personal and career goals.
 While you're making sure you're a good fit for the school, make sure it's also a good fit for you.

-McDermott's last thought: "I think [high school] students should spend a little of time thinking what they liked in high school, what they didn't like, who they are, and not just going and rushing off and looking at schools and getting in the frenzy."
+McDermott's last thought: "I think [high school] students should spend a little bit of time thinking about what they liked in high school, what they didn't like, who they are, and not just going and rushing off and looking at schools and getting in the frenzy."

-Kirk Carapezza is an alumnus of College of the Holy Cross and writes for WGBH's blog, On Campus.
+Kirk Carapezza is an alumnus of College of the Holy Cross and writes for WGBH's blog On Campus.
 Lydia Emmanouilidou contributed to this report.

 A version of this story was published on NPR Ed in January 2016.